J. N. "Ding" Darling National Wildlife Refuge

 The J. N. "Ding" Darling National Wildlife Refuge is part of the United States National Wildlife Refuge System, located in southwestern Florida on Sanibel Island in the Gulf of Mexico.
 "Ding" Darling Wildlife Society (DDWS), a non-profit Friends of the Refuge organization, supports environmental education and services at the J.N.
 "Ding" Darling National Wildlife Refuge.
 It is named after the cartoonist Jay Norwood "Ding" Darling.

 History and description

-The 5200 acre (21 km2) refuge was established in 1976, to protect one of the country's largest undeveloped mangrove ecosystems.
+The 5200 acre (21 km2) refuge was established in 1945, to protect one of the country's largest undeveloped mangrove ecosystems.

 The J. N. "Ding" Darling National Wildlife Refuge Complex consists of the following: the Darling Refuge itself, and the Caloosahatchee, Island Bay, Matlacha, and Pine Island National Wildlife Refuges.

 The northern section of the refuge is in the J.N.
-Ding Darling Wilderness Area, which was created in 1976 and currently protects 2,619 acre or 41% of the refuge.
+Ding Darling Wilderness, which was created in 1976 and currently protects 2,619 acre or 41% of the refuge.

 The refuge is well known for its migratory bird populations and birdwatching opportunities.
 It also home to raccoons, bobcats, river otters, alligators, and marsh rabbits.